 18 Layers for the price of 2

 The natural extension of this concept is to include some flex layers in your converter design with the intent of folding them up over each other.
-In the example shown in figure 11, a 2-layer flex circuit transformer design is shown, where a single E18 planar ferrite core protrudes through cutouts in the PCB.
+In the example shown in figure 11, a 2-layer flex circuit transformer design is shown, where a single E18 planar ferrite core protrudes through cutouts in the Printed Circuit Board.
 This idea could be arbitrarily extended (albeit with practical limits of the thickness of the final folded board).
 In figure 11, the top and bottom copper layers on double-sided flex yield 18 usable layers for the transformer windings.

 Around each of the core center-leg cutouts, you can make a single turn for the inductor winding.
 Snaking the track around a side-leg will give you half a turn, since the magnetic path area of the side legs is effectively half.
 This way, you may not be able to completely surround a center leg but you can make up a full turn by adding one or two extra half-turns along the way.

 Figure 11: Top-down view of the flex-circuit transformer.
 A single heavy current winding is shown on the top and six lighter current windings are on the bottom, routed using Altium Designer’s multi-route tool.

 This could be confusing though, because you have to keep track of the proper winding directions with respect to each folded section’s relation to the ferrite core geometry.
 Given that this whole flex circuit will fold orthogonally, I’ve added arrows on the Mechanical 1 layer of the design facing opposite to each adjacent winding layer to remind me which way to route the copper.
 This is shown in figure 12 for clarity.

 Figure 12: Mechanical 1 layer showing the board outline as well as winding direction arrows for guidance.